 A study conducted at UC Davis involved 100 overweight and obese adults who were randomly assigned to receive either a diet that contained allulose or a diet that contained sucrose (table sugar).
 The participants followed their assigned diets for 12 weeks.
 At the end of the study, the participants who received the allulose diet had significantly less weight gain than the participants who received the sucrose diet.
 The allulose group also had significantly less body fat gain and a significantly greater decrease in body fat percentage.
 The researchers concluded that allulose may be a beneficial alternative to sucrose for weight loss.

-In a separate study, the same group at UC Davis conducted a study in 2020 and researched the effect of Allulose on glycemic control and insulin sensitivity.
+In another study, the same group at UC Davis conducted a study in 2020 and researched the effect of Allulose on glycemic control and insulin sensitivity.
 At the end of the study done on 40 obese adults, the participants who received the allulose diet had significantly better glycemic control and insulin sensitivity than the participants who received the sucrose diet.

 Gut Microbiome